 Generally speaking, Acura has a reputation for reliable vehicles.
 However, things often fail when you least expect them to, so Acura also offers extended warranty options beyond what comes standard.
 The rates below are offered to customers who purchase an extended warranty within 60 days of vehicle purchase.
 It is possible to purchase an extended warranty at a later date, but surcharges may apply.
 Additionally, all extended warranty options come with Acura Plus 24/7 Roadside Assistance.

 The Acura ILX will likely cost slightly more than the national average to insure.
 Although it’s considered a very safe vehicle, it’s also classified as a luxury sedan, which may be a factor behind the increased rates.
 However, due to its great safety ratings, additional safety features, and efficient mileage, you may be able to reduce your rates through various discounts.
-Shop around to find out which provider is best for your Acura ILX.
+Shop around for car insurance to find out which provider is best for your Acura ILX.

 Frequently asked questions about the Acura ILX